eristoddle/Piwik-Ecommerce-for-Zen-Cart/README-Piwik-Ecommerce-for-Zen-Cart.md

 To Do
 ====
+- Tighten up code
-- Add Admin Interface
+- Add Admin
-- Add More Piwik tracking functions
+- Add Admin Reports
-- See if the orders function can be written with less database calls
+- Optimize functions and database calls.
+I may have used more than I needed especially on the log_order function.

 Instructions
 ============